Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 }
 ```

-As I mentioned before, a lot of things are already automatically created for us, in particular in this folder cardano private testnet setup private testnet addresses are various artifacts.
+As we mentioned before, a lot of things are already automatically created for us, in particular in this folder cardano private testnet setup private testnet addresses are various artifacts.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ls cardano-private-testnet-setup/private-testnet/addresses/